mikerochip/cmake-test/README.md

 ### Homebrew

 1. Go to https://brew.sh/
-1. Follow the install instructions
+2. Follow the installation instructions

 *NOTE: Homebrew will install Xcode CLI tools these days, but that's not a guarantee*